A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: EXPERIMENTS AND RESULTS

 \subsection{Time interval measurement}

 Time interval measurement is an essential method to determine the functionality of a TDC.
 In this measurement, small time-steps are generated between the Start and the Stop signals, which sweep the entire measurement range of the TDC.
 In this implementation, both TDC Start and Stop signals were generated inside the FPGA using the MMCM block.
-The interpolated fine phase shift (IFPS) of the MMCM was used to generate the small time-steps between the Start and the Stop signals with a minimum step size of 14.8ps.
-Of all the histograms collected in the measurement, more than 90\% have a width of fewer than two bins while the remaining histograms have less than four bins populated.
-For each step, the bin in the histogram with the highest count number was considered the TDC output.
-Time resolutions including 5.00ps, 10.04ps, 21.65ps, 43.87ps, 64.11ps, 87.73ps were measured with step-size of 14.8ps.
+The interpolated fine phase shift (IFPS) of the MMCM was used to generate the small time-steps between the Start and the Stop signals with a minimum step size of 14.8~ps.